-Below are the following ways to clone a server via the graphical user interface as shown below on VirtualBox.
+Below are the following ways to clone a Windows Server running on VirtualBox via the graphical user interface.

 – Select Clone.

 Enter the Server Name as shown below.
 All other parameters are ok by me.

 Decide and select the type of clone you will like to perform as shown below.
 What a “Full Clone” and “Linked Clone” is explained here as well.

 Next, the cloning process will continue as shown below.
 This process takes time to complete.